KozhevnikovDmitry/MockMetrics/README.md

 MockMetrics
 ===========

 My resharper plugin for measuring the complexity of NUnit tests.

-Ok, first time on github.